EricWay1024/Homological-Algebra-Notes/main.typ

   An additive category $cC$ is pre-abelian if any morphism has a kernel and a cokernel.
 ]

-Note: $Eq(f, q) = ker(f - g)$ and hence it has all equalisers and coequalisers, and thus it has all finite limits or colimits (by category theory, because it also has products and coproducts [Corollary 2.8.4, Li]).
+Note: $Eq(f, q) = ker(f - g)$ and hence it has all equalisers and coequalisers, and thus it has all finite limits or colimits (by category theory, because it also has products and coproducts) @li[Corollary 2.8.4].

 #definition[
   If $cC$ is pre-abelian we get: